SanazME/Algorithm-DataStructure/linked_lists/REAME.md

  - To find the index of the start of a loop in a cyclic linked-list:
     1. find out if the linked-list is cyclic or not and if so, return the node where `slow == fast`
     2. define another function with input: head and the node from previous calculations and return the node where the two nodes reaches eachother (https://www.youtube.com/watch?v=zbozWoMgKW0&t=2s) - based on Floyd's cycle detecting algorithm, the `distance from head to the start of the cycle is always == distance from slow and fast meets to the start of the cycle`

+- It is easy to analyze the space complexity.
+If you only use pointers without any other extra space, the space complexity will be O(1).
+However, it is more difficult to analyze the time complexity.
+In order to get the answer, we need to analyze how many times we will run our loop.
+In our previous finding cycle example, let's assume that we move the faster pointer 2 steps each time and move the slower pointer 1 step each time.
+  1. If there is no cycle, the fast pointer takes N/2 times to reach the end of the linked list, where N is the length of the linked list.
+  2. If there is a cycle, the fast pointer needs M times to catch up the slower pointer, where M is the length of the cycle in the list.
+Obviously, M <= N. So we will run the loop up to N times.
+And for each loop, we only need constant time.
+So, the time complexity of this algorithm is O(N) in total.